rob-myers/rob-myers.github.io/articles/technology.md

   <aside>

   SVG user units become concrete via the `<svg>`'s viewBox attribute and dimension in the DOM.
   We'll follow a convention based on the work of Robert Pearce and Eric B. Smith.
-That is, 60 user units correspond to 1.5 meters (one large grid square).
+That is, 60 user units (one large grid square) correspond to 1.5 meters.
   </aside>

-The above JS functions have a single parameter, returning something which looks like HTML (but isn't).
+The above JavaScript functions have a single parameter, and return something which looks like HTML (but isn't).
 Notice _PanZoom_ renders _Grid_ by using the XML tag `<Grid/>`.
 Then although React function components are functions, syntactically they are not invoked like functions.
 For more details, the above demo is available [on CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/panzoom/PanZoom.jsx "@new-tab").